-As executive director of culinary for JOEY Restaurants, chef Matthew Stowe is charged with coming up with dishes that will satisfy diners from Kelowna to Toronto to L.A.
+As executive director of culinary for Jory Restaurants, chef Matthew Stowe is charged with coming up with dishes that will satisfy diners from Kelowna to Toronto to L.A.

 The Surrey native studied at New York’s Culinary Institute of America then worked at Lutèce, a French restaurant in NYC, before returning to B.C.
 His CV includes positions at Sonora Resort, Cactus Club Cafe, and Joseph Richards Group; another key highlight was competing on Top Chef Canada in 2012, beating out 16 competitors from across the country to win.

 Having just introduced new menu items to celebrate the launch of the company’s flagship location in North Vancouver, Joey Shipyards, Stowe took some time to chat foodstuffs with the Straight.

 Going waaay back, where did your interest in cooking come from?

 My mother was a great cook.
 I am the oldest of six, so she cooked for eight people every night.
 I remember her roasting whole ducks, making curries, doing roast beef dinners with Yorkshire pudding.
 Dinner was a big deal in our house, and seeing the look on my family’s eyes as dinner landed on the table gave me a lot of joy.
 I definitely saw at an early age how food can bring people together.

 What is it about cooking that you love?

 I love the fact that when people go to a restaurant, they are trusting you with a memory.
 Whether it’s a birthday, anniversary, or important business meeting, it’s something that they will remember.
 Being able to cook and be a part of that, especially when you may not even know the person, to me is very cool.